jb5k/way_of_stock/NodeJS.md

 For a list of other very useful commands see the [usage](https://yarnpkg.com/en/docs/usage) documentation and if you already know node see the [migrating from node](https://yarnpkg.com/lang/en/docs/migrating-from-npm/) documentation.

+### Dependency Versioning policy

+Most of the time we prefer to use exact versions when we declare dependencies for a project to ensure we are getting the dependency that we have tested with.
+For `yarn` this means passing the `-E` flag when adding the dependency such as:

+    $ yarn add react@15.5.4 -E

+This results in a version in `package.json` without any qualifier (i.e. no `^` or any other version prefix).
+The `package.json` would look something like:

+    {
+      ...,
+      "dependencies": {
+        "react": "15.5.4",
+        ...
+      }
+    }